-This new construction project in the Hill Country just South of Austin is clean, crisp and transitional.
-Project highlights include Hickory Chair custom furniture, a faux shagreen oval coffee table, gray linen swivel chairs, a Tibetan lamb lucite bench.
-The dining area features a playful, foil wallpaper with bicycle illustrations.
+This new construction project in the Texas Hill Country just south of Austin is clean, crisp and transitional.
+Project highlights include Hickory Chair custom furniture, a faux shagreen oval coffee table, gray linen swivel chairs, and a Tibetan lamb lucite bench.
+The dining area features a playful foil wallpaper with bicycle illustrations.

 This bar was designed for a spirits lover in Westlake.
 The bar is located just off the upstairs media room, with floor to ceiling windows overlooking the rolling hillside.
 The centerpiece of the design is a bottle cap backsplash made up of vintage bottle caps I sourced through a collector in North Carolina.
 It's fun, vibrant and always brings a smile – which mixes perfectly with cocktail hour.

 Designer Showhome, Women’s Symphony League of Austin

 A gaming room, a grandchildren’s hang out or a comfortable place to retreat on game day, this open and airy refuge is defined by entertainment and relaxation.
 Clean lines, modern furnishings and wallpaper from Cole & Son set the stage for three flat screens that are sure to hold your attention.

 Winner, National NARI Award